ILD Community Network: Linking APPs with ILD Experts

 Rebekah Edwards, DNP, FNP-C, is a nurse practitioner specializing in pulmonology at Norton Thoracic Institute, St. Joseph’s Hospital and Medical Center in Phoenix, Arizona.
 She received her Bachelor of Science in Nursing from Arizona State University and is experienced in pulmonology, cardiology, and thoracic surgery.
 She also received her Doctorate of Nursing Practice from Arizona State University and has practiced in pulmonology ever since.

-Mary Elliot
+Mary Elliott

 PA-C, PhD